 UL Environment PCRs Under Public Review

-Please contact firstname.lastname@example.org for information on reviewing a PCR posted for open consultation.
+Please contact firstname.lastname@example.org for information on reviewing a PCR posted for open consultation, for information on participating on a PCR development committee, or to be added to UL’s PCR distribution list.